 The Department of Health and Human Development (HHD) offers undergraduate majors in community health, early childhood education and child services, family and consumer sciences, food and nutrition, health and human performance, health enhancement K-12, and an interdisciplinary degree in sustainable food and bioenergy systems.

-Graduate programs in HHD include master’s degrees in school counseling, marriage and family counseling, mental health counseling, exercise and nutrition sciences, family financial planning, and food, family and community health.
+Graduate programs in HHD include master’s degrees in school counseling, marriage and family counseling, mental health counseling, exercise and nutrition sciences, family and consumer sciences, family financial planning, and food, family and community health.

 Graduates from EHHD become teachers, school administrators, researchers, dietitians, financial planners, counselors, physical therapists, health educators, fitness consultants, and food entrepreneurs.
 Some highlights of our college include:

 - We are the largest producer of certified teachers in the state of Montana, offering accredited licensure in 19 teaching majors and 17 minors.
 Some of our unique teacher training opportunities include “Troops to Teachers,” which offers returning soldiers the opportunity to obtain a teaching license, and “Northern Plains Transition to Teaching,” a graduate-level teacher preparation program for individuals with an earned degree and coursework equivalent to a major in a teachable area.
 “Educators Without Borders” enables aspiring teachers to teach in New Zealand, Australia, England, Scotland, Ireland, and Siberia.
 Our After School Partnership with the Bozeman school district and the United Way enables aspiring teachers to gain additional practical experience working with children.

-- This year, we received our third I LEAD grant (Indian Leadership Education and Development) to prepare the next generation of Native American educators to work as school principals and superintendents.
+- We received our third I LEAD grant (Indian Leadership Education and Development) to prepare the next generation of Native American educators to work as school principals and superintendents.

 - Health and human performance students have worked with elite athletes from cross-country and downhill skiing, triathlons, cycling, and a number of other sports to improve their performance.

 - The sustainable food and bioenergy systems program encourages student participation in the Towne’s Harvest Garden, a vegetable garden that creates a partnership with the Gallatin Valley Food Bank and needy seniors, and emphasizes the advantages of locally grown food.

 - The family and consumer sciences program encourages majors to consider becoming certified family life educators and/or accredited financial counselors.